“Life is always at some turning point.”

 However, even though things have worked out in a lot of other ways, I always wonder what would have happened had my parents bought me an IBM compatible instead of a Commodore 64.
 Sure, my field of concentration for my engineering degree was computer science, but I could never crack beyond competence in computer programming.
 Yes, I co-founded and subsequently sold a software development company, but I wrote zero lines of code in my seven years there.

 Would I have founded some dot com company in the late 1990s?
-Could I have developed some really neat piece of software which would have been gobbled up by a giant like Borland or, dare I dream, Microsoft?
+Could I have developed some really neat piece of software that would have been gobbled up by a giant like Borland or, dare I dream, Microsoft?
 Or would I have turned into Milton and worked in a basement guarding my Swingline stapler?

 Furthermore, do you know when you’re at a turning point in your life, or can you only tell in hindsight?
 Ever had that sixth sense that something very important was happening?